Skip to main content

 Visualizing Workflow Execution

-You can also visualize a workflow's execution graph (including the workflow, its steps, and its child workflows and their steps) from its page on the DBOS Console (either self-hosted or on DBOS Cloud).
-For example, here is the graph of a workflow that processes multiple tasks concurrently by enqueueing child workflows:
+You can also visualize a workflow's execution as a trace timeline (showing the workflow, its steps, and its child workflows and their steps) from its page on the DBOS Console.
+For example, here is the trace of a workflow that processes multiple tasks concurrently by enqueueing child workflows:

 Workflow List